 Research projects

-- The effect of mental strain on the rescue service's personnel supply in war – experiences from Ukraine
+- Impact of psychological strain on fire and rescue service personnel retention in wartime – experiences from Ukraine

 - Follow-up of the Swedish Enlistment Battery (SEB)